Arvideid/minecraft_cc/README.md

 - `!enableTracking`: Enable position tracking
 - `!disableTracking`: Disable position tracking

+## Why This System Works
+This communication system has been designed with several key principles:

+1. **Modular Design**: By separating the modem control logic into its own module, we avoid function definition order issues.

+2. **Error Handling**: The system includes robust error handling throughout.

+3. **Consistent Protocol**: All messages follow a standard format for improved reliability.

+4. **Automatic Discovery**: Devices automatically find each other without manual configuration.

+5. **Graceful Reconnection**: If connections are lost, they are automatically restored when possible.

 ## Tips for Use

 1. **Range**: Wireless modems have a limited range (by default 64 blocks).
 Make sure your turtles stay within range of the hub.